 WHAT IS PRICE SETTER?

 Jorge Maass, being a little bit of a perfectionist, is always thinking about how to make things simpler yet more effective and how to turn problems in to opportunities.
 Frequently when asked he tells a story about how he came up with the idea for Price Setter and recalls one time back in 2003 when he visited a pharmacy to purchase a prescription medicine.
 After he was told that it would cost him around $100 he decided to go to another pharmacy near by.
-That pharmacy was selling the same prescription for $ 50 dollars more.
+That pharmacy was selling the same prescription for $ 150 dollars.
 Intrigued about the big difference in price, Jorge told the pharmacist that their competitor was selling it for $50 less.
 It was then when the pharmacist told Jorge not to go to the other pharmacy and that they will match their competitor’s price.

-Jorge thought it would be nice to have a hand held tool that you can use to engage local and online merchants to compete in real time.
+Jorge thought it would be nice to have a hand held tool that you can use to engage local and online merchants and service providers to compete in real time.
 That was the beginning of a new world commerce, but at that time this technology was way ahead of its time as the needed infrastructure was not there.
 It was until 2007 and 2008 that the cellular communication networks began to adapt to the smart phone technology which was about to explode.

 On Dec.
-24, 2013 the USPTO issued a notice of allowance (NOA) for a second patent application No. 13/938,113 now patent No. 8,655,771 disclosing many more interesting features for the Transaction Arbiter, these features represent radical improvements over hundreds of conventional systems and methods used for many years through the use of PC’s over the internet, by incorporating the use of much advanced technology such as today’s smart phones and tablets, interactive screens, code scanners, GPS, RFID and NFC hardware, all of them including the phones and tablets themselves covered by the Transaction Arbiter patents making the scope of the patents practically unlimited and retroactive back to 2005, a few years earlier than the introduction of the iPhone, Android phones and tablets.
+24, 2013 the USPTO issued a notice of allowance (NOA) for a second patent application No. 13/938,113 now patent No. 8,655,771 disclosing many more interesting features for the Transaction Arbiter, these features represent radical improvements over hundreds of conventional systems and methods used for many years through the use of PC’s over the internet, by incorporating the use of much advanced technology such as today’s smart phones and tablets, interactive screens, code scanners, GPS, and NFC hardware, all of them including the phones and tablets themselves covered by the Transaction Arbiter patents making the scope of the patents practically unlimited and retroactive back to 2005, a few years earlier than the introduction of the iPhone, Android phones and tablets.